openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/config_properties.md

 .. tab:: C++
    .. code-block:: sh

-   // Set LATENCY hint as a default for all models compiled on CPU core.set_proprety(“CPU”, ov::hint::performance_mode(ov::hint::PerformanceMode::LATENCY));
+   //Set LATENCY hint as a default for all models compiled on CPU core.set_proprety(“CPU”, ov::hint::performance_mode(ov::hint::PerformanceMode::LATENCY));

-   // Now, when model is compiled on CPU, it will use LATENCY mode by default auto compiled_model_latency = core.compile_model(model, “CPU”);
+   //Now, when model is compiled on CPU, it will use LATENCY mode by default auto compiled_model_latency = core.compile_model(model, “CPU”);

-   // If a different performance hint is called out by compile_model, it will override the default value auto compiled_model_thrp = core.compile_model(model, “CPU”, ov::hint::performance_mode(ov::hint::PerformanceMode::THROUGHPUT));
+   //If a different performance hint is called out by compile_model, it will override the default value auto compiled_model_thrp = core.compile_model(model, “CPU”, ov::hint::performance_mode(ov::hint::PerformanceMode::THROUGHPUT));

 .. tab:: Python
    .. code-block:: sh

-   # Set LATENCY hint as a default for all models compiled on CPU
+   #Set LATENCY hint as a default for all models compiled on CPU
    core.set_proprety(“CPU”, {“PERFORMANCE_HINT”: “LATENCY”})

-   # Now, when model is compiled on CPU, it will use LATENCY mode by default
+   #Now, when model is compiled on CPU, it will use LATENCY mode by default
    compiled_model_latency = core.compile_model(model, “CPU”)

-   # If a different performance hint is called out by compile_model, it will override the default value
+   #If a different performance hint is called out by compile_model, it will override the default value
    compiled_model_thrp = core.compile_model(model, “CPU”, {“PERFORMANCE_HINT”:”THROUGHPUT”})

 @endsphinxdirective